Expats Talk about Health Insurance and Healthcare in Brussels, Belgium

 We asked expat moms who gave birth in Brussels about their experiences and advice they have for other moms to be.
 They said:

 "Upon notification of pregnancy: get started on daycare options.
 Take lessons in the language immediately if you do not speak this, if only for your comfort during the process.
 Also, your daycare mostly will speak only in French or Flemish to your child if you need to use this option.
 Be prepared, most appointments are without clothing, which is different from my country!
 Make sure the people sending you presents from other countries pay the VAT tax as you will be charged for the value of your "gift".
 Hours are inconvenient for the many doctors appointments, especially if you have a full time job, talk to your boss early about the need for flexibility.
-Relax: the healthcare system here is excellent and your journey will be very pleasant and supported," explained one expat living in Brussels.
+Relax: the healthcare system here is excellent and your journey will be very pleasant and supported," wrote a person living in Brussels.

 Are healthcare services good in Brussels?